Aliases for APH1A Gene

 GeneCards Summary for APH1A Gene

-APH1A (Aph-1 Homolog A, Gamma Secretase Subunit) is a Protein Coding gene.
-Diseases associated with APH1A include Alzheimer Disease.
-Among its related pathways are ERK Signaling and Syndecan-3-mediated signaling events.
-GO annotations related to this gene include endopeptidase activity.
+APH1A (Aph-1 Homolog A, Gamma-Secretase Subunit) is a Protein Coding gene.
+Diseases associated with APH1A include Immunodeficiency 51 and Alzheimer Disease.
+Among its related pathways are NOTCH2 Activation and Transmission of Signal to the Nucleus and IL-2 Pathway.
+Gene Ontology (GO) annotations related to this gene include endopeptidase activity.
 An important paralog of this gene is APH1B.

 UniProtKB/Swiss-Prot Summary for APH1A Gene